I used to design professional analog audio noise reduction systems. Now I’m making noise reduction for your mind.

 Sound has led me here.
 I’ve worked with sound for over 40 years as a designer of professional audio products.

-Professionally I came up in a time of magnetic tape and optical film soundtrack recording.
-Tape and optical recording had more background noise compared to modern digital recording.
-Noise reduction systems were used to reduce hiss and crackle and improve the clarity of recorded music and voices.
+A sizable portion of that time was spent working with magnetic tape and optical film soundtrack recording systems.
+Tape and optical media had more background noise compared to modern digital systems.
+In the late ’60’s through early ’90’s analog noise reduction systems from Dolby Corp. and dbx Inc. were routinely used to improve the clarity of recorded music and voices.